JohnERalston/random-react-lib-via-typescript/README.md

 ## Issues
 If you get the Invalid Hook Call error message https://reactjs.org/warnings/invalid-hook-call-warning.html then file:../ won't work.

-Instead run `npm pack` on the library tp generate the `.tgz` file. instead of referencing it at it's own location copy it into your app and rference it from there, i.e.
+Instead run `npm pack` on the library tp generate the `.tgz` file.
+Instead of referencing it at it's own location copy it into your app and rference it from there, i.e. in packgage.json dependencies
 ```json
    "random-react-lib-via-typescript": "file:./random-react-lib-via-typescript.tgz"
 ```